 Trust us, we know it may seem counter-intuitive to speak to somebody who is making your life a misery, but we have found that it can be a hugely successful strategy for resolving any issues with bullying and breakdowns in communication.

 More often than not, somebody may not fully understand that what they are doing is genuinely having an impact on those around them and as such, talking can be the ultimate antidote.

 Some of the most common reasons why people bully others include:

-How to effectively speak to somebody who is bullying you – 10 rules
+What to say to somebody who is bullying you – 10 golden rules

 Sometimes it may be unsafe to speak to somebody who is bullying you, particularly if you feel it will put you or somebody else in immediate risk of harm.
 In this case, rule 3 is where it’s at.
 If you feel safe speaking to them, skip through to rule 4.

 Especially when the situation is more serious, it may be better to use a mediator.
 This is essentially when a third person (usually an adult, but not always) will facilitate a conversation between the person being bullied and the person doing the bullying to ensure that everything is managed properly and safely.
 Mediators are trained to ensure that both sides get to speak and will work to ensure that the issue is resolved.
 Mediators are available through some schools and colleges and in more serious cases, where a crime is involved, the police.

 It’s always better to speak to somebody alone.
 Particularly if there is a ringleader in a group of people who seems to be leading the bullying.
 Often they will be doing it for positive reinforcement from their mates because they feel like their relationships are based on the condition that they behave in a certain way, so if you eliminate the rest of the group, you will have a very different dynamic.